fatimaqais/hangman-game/README.md

 This project was deployed using Code Institute's mock terminal for Heroku.

 - Before going on Heroku, these are the steps that I followed:
-    - We neede heroku to install some dependencies.
-The list of dependencies go in the requirements.txt file.
+    - We need Heroku to install some dependencies.
+The list of dependencies goes in the requirements.txt file.
     - To create our list of requirements, we use the following command in the terminal: 'Pip3 freeze > requirements.txt'.
     - We need to then commit and push these changes to GitHub.
     - After this, set up your account on Heroku.